a999s/Monomachine_FM-PAR/README.md

-# Monomachine_FM-PAR
+# Monomachine_FM+PAR
- Monomachine "parallel" fm algo
+ Monomachine "parallel" fm algorithm

+  Carrier frequency is modulated by the sum of three independent mod frequencies